tobyhodges/fair-research-software/episodes/07-documenting-code.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Motivation for Documenting Code
+## Motivation for documenting software

+We have seen how writing inline comments and docstrings within our code can help with improving its readability.
-The purpose of software documentation is to communicate important information about our code to the people who need it – users and developers.
+The purpose of software documentation is to communicate other important information about our software (its purpose, dependencies, how to install and run it, etc.) to the people who need it – both users and developers.

-###  Better Research
+###  Better research

-Software documentation is often perceived as a thankless task with few tangible benefits and is often neglected in research projects.
+Software documentation is often perceived as a thankless and time-consuming task with few tangible benefits and is often neglected in research projects.
-However, like software testing, documenting our code can help us become more productive researchers.
+However, like software testing, documenting our software can help us and others become more productive researchers.
 Here are some advantages of documenting our code:

 - Good documentation captures important methodological details ready for when we come to publish our research
-- Good documentation  can help us return to a project seamlessly after time away.
+- Good documentation can help us return to a project seamlessly after time away
 - Documentation can facilitate collaborations by helping to onboard new project members
-- Good documentation can save us time by answering FAQs about our code for us.
+- Good documentation can save us time by answering frequently asked questions (FAQs) about our code for us

-### FAIR Software
+### FAIR software
 Software documentation supports FAIR software by improving the re-usability of our code.

+- Good documentation can make our software more understandable and reusable by others, and can bring us some citations and credit
-+ How-to guides and Tutorials ensure that users can install our software independently and make use of its basic features
+- How-to guides and tutorials ensure that users can install our software independently and make use of its basic features

-+ Reference guides and background information  can help developers understand our code sufficiently to modify / extend / repurpose it.
+- Reference guides and background information can help developers understand our code sufficiently to modify/extend/repurpose it.

-## Software-level Documentation
+## Software-level documentation

 In previous episodes we encountered several different forms of in-code documentation including  in-line comments and docstrings.